-Committees may nominate a chair but all such recommendations then follow the standard process now established, via the Committee Appointments Task Force to the Board of Directors for final decision and official appointment (as per By-Laws, Article VI, Sec 1).
+Committees may nominate a chair but all such recommendations then follow the standard process now established via the Board of Directors for final decision and official appointment (as per By-Laws, Article VI, Sec 1).
 As the Chair of each committee also has a place on Council, there is a substantial communication line between committees, Council and Board.